Compiling and Optimizing a Model with TVMC¶

 To see what other options are available, please have a look at

-In the next tutorial, Compiling and Optimizing a Model with the Python Interface, we will cover the same compilation and optimization steps using the Python interface.
+In the next tutorial <tvmc_python>, we introduce the Python interface to TVM, and in the tutorial after that, Compiling and Optimizing a Model with the Python Interface <autotvm_relay_x86>, we will cover the same compilation and optimization steps using the Python interface.